2010–2011 Queensland floods

-A series of floods hit Queensland, Australia, beginning in November 2010.
+A series of floods hit Queensland, Australia, beginning in December 2010.
 The floods forced the evacuation of thousands of people from towns and cities.
 At least 90 towns and over 200,000 people were affected.
 Damage initially was estimated at A$1 billion before it was raised to $2.38 billion.
 The estimated reduction in Australia's GDP is about A$30 billion.
 As of March 2012, there were 33 deaths attributed to the floods, with a further three people still missing.

+The city of Toowoomba, in the Darling Downs, was hit by flash flooding after more than 160 millimetres (6.3 in) of rain fell in 36 hours to 10 January 2011; this event caused four deaths in a matter of hours.

 Three-quarters of the council areas within the state of Queensland were declared disaster zones.
 Communities along the Fitzroy and Burnett Rivers were particularly hard hit, while the Condamine, Ballone, and Mary Rivers recorded substantial flooding.
 An unexpected flash flood caused by a thunderstorm raced through Toowoomba's central business district.
 Rainfall from the same storm devastated communities in the Lockyer Valley.
 A few days later, thousands of houses in Ipswich and Brisbane were inundated as the Brisbane River rose and Wivenhoe Dam used a considerable proportion of its flood mitigation capacity.
 Volunteers were quick to offer assistance, and sympathy was expressed from afar.
 A large mobilisation of the Australian Defence Force was activated and a relief fund created.
 The head of the recovery taskforce was Major General Michael Slater.
 The Queensland Reconstruction Authority (CEO was Graeme Newton) was formed to coordinate the rebuilding program beyond the initial task force, and a Commission of Inquiry was established to investigate all matters related to the floods.

 The state's coal industry was particularly hard hit.
 The Queensland floods were followed by the 2011 Victorian floods which saw more than fifty communities in western and central Victoria also grapple with significant flooding.

 On 26 February 2021 the result of legal action, started in 2014 and won in 2019, was a partial settlement of A$440 million in compensation for thousands of flood victims, from the Queensland government and SunWater.
 The remaining $440 million is owed by State-owned dam operator Seqwater who is appealing the decision for which a hearing is scheduled for May.
 The appeal was successful.